-NEWPORT BERMUDA RACE 2014 SAFETY REQUIREMENTS
+NEWPORT BERMUDA RACE 2016 SAFETY REQUIREMENTS

-Yachts competing in the 2014 Newport Bermuda Race must comply with the safety standards outlined in this document.
+Yachts competing in the 2016 Newport Bermuda Race must comply with the safety standards outlined in this document.
 Every yacht entered in the race is subject to inspection both before and after the race.
-Failure to be in compliance may result in invalidation of entry or protest.
-The Newport Bermuda Race Safety Requirements (NBRSRs) are a version of US Sailing's United States Safety Equipment Requirements (USSERs), which can be found on the US Sailing website (ussailing.org).
-The numbering system used below conforms with the USSERs, and the absence of sequential numbers in this document indicates provisions not applicable to the Newport Bermuda Race.
+Failure to be in compliance may result in invalidation of entry The Newport Bermuda Race Safety Requirements ("NBRSR") are a version of US Sailing's United States Safety Equipment Requirements ("USSER"), which can be found on the US Sailing website (ussailing.org).
+The numbering system used below conforms to the USSER, and the absence of sequential numbers in this document indicates provisions not applicable to the Newport Bermuda Race.